 - Wisconsin Department of Public Instruction (DPI) staff;

 - District Assessment Coordinators (DACs);

 - Students, parents, and the community at large;

 - Cooperative Educational Service Agency (CESA) staff.

 DACs please send your signed confidentiality forms to DPI at email@example.com.
 All other district and school staff forms should be collected and kept at the local level.

-This document represents the expected professional conduct of educators who administer OSA assessments in order to ensure proper assessment and academic integrity.
+This document represents the expected professional conduct of educators who administer State summative assessments in order to ensure proper assessment and academic integrity.
 It is intended to be used by districts and schools in the fair and appropriate administration of the state assessments.
 State assessments are an important and required tool used to monitor state, district, school, and student achievement.
 For these assessments to yield fair and accurate results, they must be given under standardized conditions to all students.

-The DAC, SAC, DTC, STC, TA, District and school staff forms are available as hard copy forms.
-Any district/school staff who have access to the test or reports ( providing accommodations, setting up tests etc.) must sign hard copy confidentiality forms and submit the form to their DAC /SAC.
-Only the signed DAC Confidentiality form must be sent to DPI at email@example.com, all other confidentiality forms should be retained at the local level.
+District and school staff (DAC, SAC, DTC, STC, TA, etc.) who have access to the test or reports (providing accommodations, setting up tests and testing devices etc.) must sign hard copy confidentiality forms and submit the form to their DAC /SAC.
+Only the signed DAC Confidentiality form must be sent to DPI at firstname.lastname@example.org, all other confidentiality forms should be retained at the local level.
 CESA staff who have access to any testing materials or data must also complete a confidentiality form.
 All Confidentiality Agreement Forms are available on the Assessment Forms webpage.